 Leave the West Coast at your earliest convenience, to head inland to the Cape Winelands, driving through idillic and bucolic landscapes.
 Take your time by paying a visit to some of the best wine estate for wine tasting.
 In the towns of Stellenbosch and Franschhoek, amongst the others, there are plenty of delicious and sometimes internationally awarded restaurants.

-Accommodation: Franschhoek Country Villa House (luxury room or garde cottage)
+Accommodation: Franschhoek Country Villa House (luxury room or garden cottage)

 From the Cape Winelands to the Overberg, in the whale watching and shark cage-diving country.